 Located in San Jose, CA, the Winchester Mystery House is a chilling real-life haunted house story.
-The eerie and labyrinthine Victorian mansion was built by practicing spiritualist Sarah Winchester, the widow of William Winchester and heiress to the Winchester rifle (mis)fortune.
+The eerie and labyrinthine Victorian mansion was built by practicing spiritualist Sarah Winchester, the widow of William Winchester and heiress to the Winchester rifle fortune.

 Legend has it that after the tragic deaths of many of her close family members (including her husband and infant daughter), she consulted with a medium who told her that she needed to buy a house and never stop its reconstruction in order to appease the ghosts of all the people who had been murdered by Winchester rifles.
-She promptly hired a crew who proceeded to work nonstop on her house from morning until night, building continuously for 38 years until her death in 1922.
-As a result, the mansion contains many odd features such as doors that lead to nowhere, indoor windows, trapdoors, and stairs that lead into the ceiling - all with the goal of "confusing" the spirits.
+She promptly hired a crew who proceeded to work nonstop on her house from morning until night, building continuously until her passing in 1922.
+As a result, the mansion contains many odd features, such as doors that lead to nowhere, indoor windows, trapdoors, and stairs that lead into the ceiling - all with the goal of "confusing" the spirits.

 According to legend, Sarah carried the only key to her beloved seance room where she would commune nightly with spirits in order to receive new instructions for designing her house.
 However, the spookiest part about the room is that it has only one entrance but three exits.

 One of these exits is even through the closet, but once you've left, the doors shut behind you and you can't get back in.